 Built-in igniters work similarly to the striker used to light a barbecue grill.
 They’re usually attached to the tube and feature a push-button spark.
 With the gas turned on, the striker safely lights the flame at the end of the tube.
 The pressure of the gas pushes the flame out to the end of the torch, and then it’s ready to kill weeds.

 Manual strikers can be a little trickier to use.
 Similar to the strikers used in some high school chemistry classes, manual strikers need to be in proximity to gas when struck to light the flame.
 This could make some DIYers nervous, in which case a built-in igniter might be the better option.

-Because most heavy-duty torches are meant to run on large 20-pound propane tanks, hose length is an important factor to consider.
+When considering weed tools, it’s important to think about the size of the area that needs to be treated.
+Most heavy-duty torches are meant to run on large 20-pound propane tanks, so hose length can affect maneuverability among the weeds.
 In general, a 10-foot hose is ideal.
 This length is long enough to cover a wide area, yet short enough to prevent the user from tripping or falling.

 For those who plan to cover a large area of land while using their torch, purchasing an additional cart or dolly to hold the heavy propane tank may be a good idea.
 The wheels will make moving it across the yard easier.

 Some weed torches are equipped with a bell-shaped shroud at the end of the torch.
 This bell helps the torch to retain heat and direct the flame, creating a more efficient burn.

 While efficiency is always a bonus, it’s not always necessary when it comes to weed torches.
 It might take a little longer to kill weeds using a lightweight model without a bell, but it’s usually only a difference of a few seconds.